CIRCL/IMAP-Proxy/README.md

 ![Demonstration with PyCIRCLeanMail](demo.gif)

-Clone this repository, install and run the proxy.
+Clone this repository, install and run the proxy (sudo is required for some ports).

 ```
 git clone https://github.com/CIRCL/PyCIRCLeanIMAP.git